DianZzzz/DianZzzz.github.io/_finance/CFA/Trading-and-Performance Evaluation.md

 - Investor behavior: Potential micromanagement by the investor.
 Potential investor behaviors include performance chasing, familiarity bias (being overly averse to unfamiliar holdings), and loss aversion

-### Style Analysis

-#### Return-based style analysis (RBSA)

-##### Advantages
- - Does not require potentially difficult to acquire data.
-##### Disadvantages
- - Not a precise tool
- - If the portfolio contains illiquid securities, stale prices may understate the risk exposure of the strategy.

-#### Holdings-based style analysis (HBSA)
-##### Advantages
- - It can identify important drivers of return and risk factors and is comparable across managers and through time.
- -
-##### Disadvantages
- - The computational effort increases with the complexity of the strategy and depends on the timing and degree of the transparency provided by the manager.
- - Window dressing and high turnover can compromise the results because the results are attributed to a snapshot of the portfolio.
- - If the portfolio has illiquid securities, stale pricing may underestimate the risk exposure of the strategy.

 ## Portfolio Reporting and Review